Rookie2556/Notes/README.md

 *I don't even watch adventure time, this was using someone else's stl designs..*

 *Printed a phone case but the quality was bad and the plastic was too hard, so I started researching into TPU ABS PLA and a bunch of other plastics and ordered some TPU.
-Perks of living in rural areas, stuff take ages to come here :upside_down_face: *
+Perks of living in rural areas, stuff take ages to come here* 🙃

 ![Phone case, hexagon design](https://user-images.githubusercontent.com/122787483/213053790-f8440566-8134-425c-a5f3-8b40b9279bd3.jpg)

-*I had spent an entire night learning how to use 3d software to make my own design of spatula 3000, it ain't perfect but it's mine <3 *
+*I had spent an entire night learning how to use 3d software to make my own design of spatula 3000, it ain't perfect but it's mine* 💔

 ![SpongeSpats](https://user-images.githubusercontent.com/122787483/213056396-3bf12648-ac83-49f4-8396-55b87a1c395d.png)